 How to get to San Marino

-For renting cars in Europe we rentalcars.com.
-You can find a great deal on a rental car from Florence or elsewhere in Italy using the search bar below.
+For renting cars in Europe we usually use Discovercars.com, as we find they have the best raets.
+You can find a great deal on a rental car from Florence or elsewhere in Italy using the link below.

-Getting there by public transportation is possible, but it’s sort of a mess.
-If you don’t have a car your best bet is to get to Rimini (the closest Italian city) by train and take a taxi to San Marino.
+Getting there by public transportation is possible, but itโs sort of a mess and I don’t recommend it.
+If you donโt have a car your best bet is to get to Rimini (the closest Italian city) by train and take a taxi to San Marino.

 Weather and when to visit